messenger1th/KeyValue-Raft/src/Raft/README.md

 revert to follower state anytime receives a valid append entry which means a new leader win the vote.

-1. set a voting timer, if election timeout, start a new election.
+1. set a voting timer, if election timeout, set_callback a new election.
 2. increase  current  term, otherwise voting request will be rejected.
 3. vote for self
-4. if timeout, reset elec start a new election.
+4. if timeout, reset elec set_callback a new election.
-5. sent `VoteRequest` RPC in parallel, become leader if granted by majority, finish this election before election timer start a new election.
+5. sent `VoteRequest` RPC in parallel, become leader if granted by majority, finish this election before election timer set_callback a new election.